bearzo811/flutter_api_learn/README.md

 This is a sample code about I learn how flutter use API.

-And I use JSON Placeholder's api to practice.
+And I use JSON Placeholder's API to practice.